The PEAK has a New Look

-The PEAK Inflatable was the cheapest board in our review, and for the price, this board packs a serious punch.
+For the price, this board packs a serious punch.
 It's got it all, with a well-designed, no-frills backpack, three-piece paddle, and a middle-of-the-road pump.
 Although this model lacked the three-fin design that boards with higher stability ratings sported, its profile helped it maintain stability.
 Plus, it was significantly cheaper than many other boards in our review.
-If you're looking for a craft for your family or just getting into the sport, this model may be a great option for you.
+If you're looking for a craft for your family or just getting into the sport, this model may be an excellent option for you.

-At 10' 6" x 31" x 6" this contender is slightly shorter and narrower than other boards, like the Isle Explorer, that scored well in stability.
+At 10' 6" x 31" x 6" this contender is slightly shorter and narrower than other boards, like the Isle Explorer, which scored well in stability.

-However, because of a wider nose and a lightweight construction, this model performed well in this category.
+However, because of a wider nose, this model performed well in this category.
 Most beginning testers felt plenty comfortable on this board once they got used to the shorter length and slightly narrower width.
 Plus, this model features a 6-inch thickness, which had all of our testers feeling comfortable and steady when piloting it.
 This model performed well despite choppy conditions, largely because its wider nose allowed it to absorb the flow.

-However, if you're looking for a super fast board, the wider nose of this model seriously cuts down on its speediness.
-For a board with less stability and a lot more performance, look at the Red Paddle Co Explorer.
+However, if you're looking for a super fast board, the wider nose of this model severely cuts down on its speediness.
+For a board with less stability and a lot more performance, look at the Red Paddle Co Voyager.

 Because of its blunt nose and fin design, the PEAK model was out-performed by several other models in the glide metric.
-With a rounded nose, this model did not slice through the water as well as contenders like the iRocker Inflatable or the Red Paddle Co Explorer.
+With a rounded nose, this model did not slice through the water as well as contenders like the iRocker 11 or the Red Paddle Co Voyager.

 This model features just one, long removable fin, while other models, like the Isle Explorer, features a removable fin and two hard fins.
 This configuration means that the PEAK does not perform as well in choppy water, as it is more likely to have a wider tracking range across the water.
 However, if you're not worried about your speed and you're just out to have a good time, this model will perform well enough.